HAKSOAT/haksoat.github.io/reactions/README.md

 ### 2. Vercel (The API Hosting)
 - **What it is**: A cloud platform for static sites and serverless functions.
 - **Where it lives**: Hosted at [vercel.com](https://vercel.com).
 The project is named `haksoat-reactions-api`.
+- **Environment Variables (Security)**: The Vercel project is configured with two secret environment variables: `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`.
+These are the API keys that allow the Vercel function to securely talk to your Upstash database.
+Because they are stored as environment variables in Vercel, they are never exposed to the public internet or committed to this GitHub repository.
 - **The Code**: The API logic is written in Node.js and lives in `api/reactions.js` in the root of this repository.
 Vercel automatically detects the `api/` folder and deploys any `.js` files inside it as serverless endpoints.
 - **The Endpoint**: The live API is accessible at `https://haksoat-reactions-api.vercel.app/api/reactions`.